-The automatic dimming rearview mirror reduces the glare from other vehicles headlamps.
+For vehicles with an automatic dimming rearview mirror, the mirror reduces the glare from other vehicles headlamps.
 Each time the vehicle is started, the dimming feature comes on.

-See Automatic Dimming Rearview Mirror on page 2-17.
+See Automatic Dimming Rearview Mirror on page 2-19.

 Steering Wheel Adjustment